swashata/wp-webpack-script/site/docs/apis/project-configuration.md

 	optimizeSplitChunks: true,
 	// Usually PHP and other files to watch and reload when changed
 	watch: 'inc/**/*.php',
+	// Use babel.config.js instead of built-in options
+	useBabelConfig: false;
 	// Hook into babeloverride so that we can add react-hot-loader plugin
 	jsBabelOverride: defaults => ({
 		...defaults,